lyndon025/playtested/src/content/article/2023-05-28-pays-homage-to-the-classic-survival-horror-games-of-the-past--first-impressions---heaven-.md

 ---
-title: "Pays homage to the classic survival horror games of the past | First Impressions - Heaven Dust"
+author: lyndonguitar
+category: Review
-description: "Heaven Dust, developed and published by One Gruel Studio, is a zombie survival game that aims to capture the essence of classic survival horror titles like the original Resident Evil titles while delivering a modernized 3D experience."
+description: Heaven Dust, developed and published by One Gruel Studio, is a zombie survival game that aims to capture the essence of classic survival horror titles like the original Resident Evil titles while delivering a modernized 3D experience.
+featured: false
 pubDate: 2023-05-28
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "heaven-dust"]
+tags:
-featured: false
+- taptap
+- heaven-dust
-thumb: ""
+thumb: ''
+title: Pays homage to the classic survival horror games of the past | First Impressions
+  - Heaven Dust
 ---

 Heaven Dust, developed and published by One Gruel Studio, is a zombie survival game that aims to capture the essence of classic survival horror titles like the original Resident Evil titles while delivering a modernized 3D experience.